 League of Ohio Sportsmen State Conservationist of the Year 2014

 Cincinnati Bar Association, Environmental Law Committee, former Chair

 Cincinnati Regional Business Committee, Board Member

-University of Cincinnati Economics Center for Education & Research, Past Chair of the Board of Trustees and member of the Executive and Development Committees
+University of Cincinnati Economics Center for Education & Research, Past Chair of the Board of Trustees and member of the Executive Committee and Chair of Governance Committee

-Taft Museum of Art, Board of Directors and member of the Building & Grounds Committee
+Taft Museum of Art, Vice Chair of the Board of Directors and Chair of the Building & Grounds Committee

-Pro Bono Partnership of Greater Cincinnati, Board Member
+Pro Bono Partnership of Ohio, Past Board Member and Emeritus Board Member

 Cincinnati Museum Center, Capital Campaign Committee